Turquie Santé

 Turquie Santé ensures a smooth, fully coordinated surgical journey.
 Get your confidential medical evaluation now and take the first step toward your lung surgery in Turkey.

-The cost of a pneumonectomy in Turkey via Turquie Santé depends on the surgical approach (open thoracotomy or VATS) and the length of hospital stay required.
+A pneumonectomy in Turkey via Turquie Santé costs between $8,500 and $12,000, depending on the surgical approach (open or minimally invasive) and how many days you spend in the hospital.

 • Post-operative monitoring and early rehabilitation.

-• Coordination and support from a dedicated Turquie Santé medical coordinator
+• Support from a dedicated Turquie Santé medical coordinator.

-Each patient's case is unique.
-Submit your medical file today for a free, personalized cost estimate and guidance from our specialized thoracic surgery team.
+Every patient is different.
+Send your medical file for a free, personalized cost estimate and expert guidance from our thoracic surgery team.

 Why undergo Pneumonectomy with Turquie Santé ?